-Here in Singapore, our wonderful helpers become part of our families.
+Here in Singapore, our wonderful domestic helpers become part of our families.
 Unless you’re a bit of a weirdo, you wouldn’t expect your child to be chilly towards other family members… so don’t expect them to be ice cold towards your helper!
-Having a helper who loves your child and who your child loves in turn is a GOOD thing.
+Having a maid who loves your child and who your child loves in turn is a GOOD thing.
 And would you rather the alternative – that your kid squirms away from her and breaks down into fits of tears whenever they come near?
 Hell no!
 Some researchers even believe tots who form strong relationships with adults as children are healthier, both mentally and physically, later in life.

 See your helper as a parenting partner